TheOfficialPeter/webscraping.github.io/README.md

 `1000`

 And that's it.
 This is webscraping in a nutshell.
-You can go to <b>6.
-Displaying data on a graph using pylot</b> if you want to see how we use this data for research.

 ## Introduction to Beautiful Soup